Rivet ball stud for extremely high loads

 The manufactoring of the bodywork thus requires another step which has a negative effect on the production costs due to expensive and elaborate automations.

-MDS | AUTORIV ball studs can already be inserted during the manufacturing of the body sheet metal.
+BPR ball studs can already be inserted automatically during the manufacturing of the body sheet metal.
 The downstream operation is thus completely eliminated.
 Thereby, high cost savings potentials arise for you:

 - Reduced logistics costs due to the elimination of in-plant transportation in between the production stages